May-ari/GameProject/TASKS.md

 > [!IMPORTANT]
 > *Commit all changes to YOUR branch, and only when you are sure there are no errors!*
+>
-> *If one or more tasks are done, merge your branch to the DEV branch, and a new task.*
+> *If one or more tasks are done, merge your branch to the DEV branch, and start a new task.*

 **TASKS:**